At Art D’Égypte, contemporary artists are reimagining ancient world narratives

 Egyptian heritage is explored in site-specific works across four culturally significant locations in Cairo

-Cairo is the best kind of chaos: a cacophony of honking horns tempered by the ethereal calls to prayer.
-Remarkable traffic jams, intermittent plumes of spicy scents and construction sites which look about as safe as a skinny-dip in a shark tank.
+Cairo is the best kind of chaos: a cacophony of honking horns tempered by the ethereal calls to prayer, remarkable traffic jams and intermittent plumes of spicy scents.
 Twenty million inhabitants thrive in a patchwork quilt of architecture, where every ruler from Fatimid to Ayyubid, Mamluk to Ottoman has left their stamp.
 Cairo seems to be playing a game of what’s worthy of preservation and what is left to crumble, but one arts initiative is doing its best to ensure the dice rolls in favour of the former.

 Al-Muizz is the city’s oldest inhabited street.
 As in bygone eras, merchants hard-sell their wares from worn shop fronts – all conceivable variations of hookah, endless reels of fabric and every spice under the burning sun.
 This is not necessarily a place you’d expect to find a mass assembly of contemporary art world pageantry, but for its third annual iteration, art consultancy, initiative and self-proclaimed ‘cultural operative’ Art D’Égypte takes to the kilometre long Al-Muizz stretch with a new chapter, ‘Reimagined Narratives’.